bankofcryptoassets/protocol/lending-pool-docs.md

 - `totalAmount`: Total loan amount including borrower deposit (in USDC)
 - `durationMonths`: Loan duration in months
 - `annualInterestRate`: Annual interest rate (in percentage points, e.g., 5 for 5%)
+- `lenderAddresses`: Array of lender addresses
+- `lenderAmounts`: Array of amounts corresponding to each lender's contribution (in USDC)

 **Requirements:**
 - Loan amount must be greater than 0